trivett/refactoring_intro/instructor_notes.md

 >  A class that knows way too much

 Are people born with exactly one bank account?
-Let's say wel wanted to include pin number, balance, interest rate, etc. That would currently have to go on Person.
+Let's say we wanted to include pin number, balance, interest rate, etc. That would currently have to go on Person.
 You can imagine that getting completely out of hand.

 >  Methods that are not reusable